arturhoo/processing-sublime/README.md

 - Download the files using the GitHub .zip download option
 - Unzip the files and rename the folder to `Processing`
-- Copy the folder to your Sublime Text 2 `Packages` directory, e.g. OS X:
+- Copy the folder to your Sublime Text 2 `Packages` directory, e.g., OS X:
   `~/Library/Application Support/Sublime Text 2/Packages/Processing`